 Sand and Finish your hardwood floors.Your flooring should match perfectly, as long as you re-installed the same wood specie.
 A lot of home owners or installers, will make the common mistake of replacing the floor boards with the wrong wood specie.

 Does your glue down flooring have a bounce or hollow space underneath?
 Loose engineered hardwood flooring?
 Has it gotten to the point where it is problematic and annoying?
 Make the necessary hardwood floor repair, before it becomes a bigger problem.

 The main causes for this problem - subfloor flatness is not within 3/16 over 10' industry standard tolerance, poor quality wood floor mastic or wrong type of flooring mastic.
-Causing it to sett up too soon and not bonding to the wooden flooring, sub-floor was not primed with a bond enhancer glue primer.
+Causing it to sett up too soon and not bonding to the wooden flooring, subfloor was not primed with a bond enhancer glue primer.
 Fix these problems right away and avoid the domino effect it can create.
 Here's how to perform an engineered hardwood floor repair.

 Determine how big of an area, that needs to repair, by knocking on the wood flooring.
 Listen to the distinct sound of a hollow knock.
 Keep knocking until you find a solid thump.
 Place blue tape at this point.
 Continue knocking until you have determined the outer boards of the floor repair are.
 And have the perimeters of the repair taped off.

 Locate the center of the problem area.
 And remove the piece at the center.
 There are a couple of different methods on how to remove the first boards.
 This would depend on what type of tooling you have access to.